 Kaede woke up from her slumber as the wagon bed lurched.
 A wooden wheel seemed to have hit a rock on the snow-covered dirt road.

 The Samaran girl rubbed her eyes with her small hands as she registered her surroundings.
 She sat in the front-left side of a covered wagon on top of a thick, woolen blanket.
 Meanwhile Pascal, who was still unconscious, laid flat with his head in her lap.
 A young, apprentice healer girl sat diagonally across from Kaede and peered out to the rear.
 To her side lay another patient — a Lotharin noble who looked not even thirty.
-His exposed face and limbs were largely covered in bandages, while his unconscious face was red from a burning fever.
+His exposed head and limbs were largely covered in bandages, while his unconscious face was red from a burning fever.

 Kaede could hear the creaking of wagon wheels and the clinking mail of armored troops.
 She could see the train of vehicles to both the front and rear which traversed through the wintry forest on a narrow road.
 Soldiers marched in columns on each flank through the snow-covered ground.
 The horse-drawn wagon behind her carried no less than six injured officers.
 While the one behind that was outright packed with wounded soldiers.